jm0ran/System-Configuration/README.md

-# Asahi Configuration
+# System Configuration
-A repository containing ansible playbooks for Asahi Linux installation on my M1 Max 16 inch Macbook Pro.
-Specifically I am running the Fedora Asahi Linux with KDE Plasma.
+This repository holds ansible playbooks for different systems I use.
+Right now the focus is mostly on application installs but I hope to expand into application and os configuration as well.